Nav: Home

 Quote

-It’s up to the contributors to decide whether or not they want to set additional restrictions for editorial only.
+Its up to the contributors to decide whether or not they want to set additional restrictions for editorial only.

 It doesn't really answer me.
 I saw tons of London Eye images that had no such restriction at all, and I told them this, and they agreed it should be set for editorial only.
-They could give us a hint of what is really ok for non-editorial purporses.
-Undecided
+They could give us a hint of what is really ok for non-editorial purporses. :-\

 And one thing I learnt: I was setting restrictions wrong!
 What you set is what can NOT be done with that image.
 I thought you had to included what the image can be used for (restricted to this).
 Was this obvious for everyone?